lwa-project/lsl/doc/source/scripts.rst

   :Options: -h, --help                  Display this help information

+            -t, --bartlett              Apply a Bartlett window to the data

 	    -b, --blackman              Apply a Blackman window to the data

+	    -n, --hanning               Apply a Hanning window to the data

             -q, --quiet                 Run tbwSpectra in silent mode

             -l, --fft-length            Set FFT length (default = 4096)

+	    -g, --gain-correct          Correct signals for the cable losses

             -o, --output                Output file name for spectra imag